Fish Fixe Seafood Delivery Update | Shark Tank Season 13

 - Shark: Lori Greiner

-Right off the bat, the sharks start with the questions.
-The business is 100% direct-to-consumer and did $821,000 in revenue last year.
-It only made $20,000 in profit off of that, due to the cost of fish and the customer acquisition cost (which is extraordinarily high.)
+Melissa and Emily share that the business is 100% direct-to-consumer and did $821,000 in revenue last year.
+However, it only made $20,000 in profit due to the cost of fish and high customer acquisition costs.
 Their production cost is also high — at about $111 on an average order of $148.

-Though they are poised to do $1.2 million in sales in the year of filming, there are some distribution issues.
-A business boom during the pandemic left them scrambling to find distribution, so their shipping costs have gone through the roof.
-This is one of the things they need help with.
+A business boom during the pandemic left them scrambling and shipping costs have gone through the roof.
+This is one of the things they hope a shark can help with.

 Surprisingly, Kevin O’Leary gives them an offer immediately.
 This fits right in his Chef Wonderful wheelhouse and he can offer them all of the resources that they need, but he wants to be a partner.
 He offers $200,000 for 33.3% of the business.

-Guest Shark Nirav Tolia drops out next because he doesn’t understand enough about fish.
-Lori Grenier follows, saying that they shouldn’t give away equity and they just need some help — not necessarily a partner.
+Lori Grenier follows, saying they shouldn’t give away equity and they just need some help — not necessarily a partner.

-This just leaves Kevin’s deal on the table.
+This leaves only Kevin’s deal on the table.
 Emily and Melissa counter at 25% equity, but he isn’t flexible at all.
 The lowest he’ll go is 30%.
-He tries to sell them, assuring them that his main demographic for Chef Wonderful products are moms, which is the demographic they are trying to target.

 In a last-minute turn of events, Lori Greiner says she doesn’t want them to give away that much equity.
-Instead, she offers $200,000 for 25% equity, which they accept nearly immediately.
-She snatched the deal right out of Kevin’s mouth!
-Was this a great move from Lori?
-Read on in our Fish Fixe update to find out.
+Instead, she offers $200,000 for 25% equity, which they accept almost immediately.

 Before you go, be sure to check out more